 The Server

-During my live presentations, the Server is always an audience favorite.
+During my live presentations, The Server is always an audience favorite.
 This is a great example of a brain break because it is physical, it requires concentration, and it promotes problem solving.

 1. Grab a book, notebook, or other flat object.